ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 }
 ```

-### Query for the Field Type and Field definition's details
+### Query for the field type and Field definition's details

 With this query you can inspect details of specific content type.
 In case of a Matrix Field, you can ask for the list of columns, their names and identifiers.